 - Cut 12 slices of saved bread heels into cubes and spread in a single layer on a baking sheet.
 Toast in the oven for 30-45 minutes, or until crisp and slightly browned.

-- Add the croutons to a large container and coat with 4 oz olive oil.
+- Add the croutons to a large container and coat with 4 ounces of olive oil.

-- Add 1 tbsp Italian herb seasoning, 1 tsp granulated garlic, and 1 tsp kosher salt to the crouton container and toss until fully combined.
+- Add 1 tablespoon of Italian herb seasoning, 1 teaspoon of granulated garlic, and 1 teaspoon of kosher salt to the crouton container and toss until fully combined.

 (By Brandon Collins, mustard sommelier, Maille)

 For a completely cabbage-free spin on coleslaw, try this celery root-based version created by mustard expert Brandon Collins.
 Celery root, a tuber vegetable, has a celery-like flavor with a distinct hint of sweetness, and this slaw’s combination of aromatic fennel and a tangy dressing made from Dijon mustard and sherry vinegar sets off the shaved celery root to perfection.

 - 1/3 cup Dijon mustard (Collins uses Maille Dijon Mustard)